 The Texas Water Development Fund (DFund) is a streamlined state loan program available to all political subdivisions of the state.
 The DFund provides financing for various types of infrastructure projects and enables funding of multiple eligible components into one loan for the borrowers, e.g., an application for funding of water and wastewater components can be processed in a single loan.
 FEWS are eligible to receive financial assistance from the DFund as flood control projects.
 The DFund does not receive federal subsidies and is not subject to federal requirements.
 Loans are available through this program for FEWS as a flood control measure.
 Eligible applicants for the DFund include all political subdivisions of the state (at tax-exempt rates) and nonprofit water supply corporations (at taxable rates).
 Political subdivisions include cities, counties, districts, and river authorities.
-Other special requirements, such as a water conservation and drought contingency plan, or U.S. Iron and Steel Manufactured Goods requirements, may also need to be met.
-More information, such as the loan process and other requirements, is available on TWDB's DFund program page.
+Other special requirements, such as a water conservation and drought contingency plan, or U.S. Iron and Steel Manufactured Goods requirements, is available on TWDB's DFund program page.